influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-Run `go run main.go`, if you get an error about the socket being in use, just delete the socket file and try again.
+Run `go run main.go` to start the UDF.
+If you get an error about the socket being in use,
+just delete the socket file and try running the UDF again.

-## Configure Kapacitor for our UDF
+## Configure Kapacitor to Talk to the UDF

-We need to tell Kapacitor where our UDF socket is and give it a name so we can use it.
+Now that our UDF is ready, we need to tell Kapacitor
+where our UDF socket is, and give it a name so that we can use it.
-Add this to your Kapacitor configuration file.
+Add this to your Kapacitor configuration file:

 ```
 [udf]